Skip to content

 When to choose PHP

-Choose PHP when your primary concern is server response time and performance.
+Choose PHP when your primary concern is server response time and best practices.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built